Boys' Brigade: Boys as non-commissioned officers

 NCOs often play an important role in the Boys' Brigade, helping the officers and other adult helpers with organising activities and awards classes, particular in the Anchors and Juniors sections.
 NCOs wear chevrons on their upper right arm.

-Staff Sergeants act within the company as officers and do not stand in the ranks; however as Staff Sergeants are boys of the Brigade, they can still partake in company activities and competitions, and still earn awards and badges.
+Staff Sergeants act within the company as officers and do not stand in the ranks.
+As Staff Sergeants are boys of the Brigade, they can still partake in company activities and competitions, and still earn awards and badges.
 The uniform of Staff Sergeants is slightly different from that of the normal boy or NCO, they will still wear a blue shirt.

 If caps are worn, the BB Anchor is used with no coloured surround.
-Their rank is denoted with an armband on the right forearm with four inverted chevrons (similar to the rank badge historically worn by senior grades of sergeant in the British Army).
+Their rank is denoted with an armband on the right forearm, with four inverted chevrons, similar to the rank badge historically worn by senior grades of sergeant in the British Army.